Claiborne Pell: Awards and honors

 Senator Pell received more than 50 honorary college degrees, including recognition from Johnson & Wales University, the University of Vermont and the University of Massachusetts.

 In 1983 Pell was awarded American Library Association Honorary Membership.

 In 1987 Pell was among those selected for the United Nations Environment Programme's Global 500 Roll of Honour, during the first year that award was established.

 In 1988, Pell received the Foreign Language Advocacy Award from the Northeast Conference on the Teaching of Foreign Languages in recognition of his work in establishing the NEA, the NEH, and the Pell Grant Program.

 On October 14, 1994, President Bill Clinton presented Pell with the Presidential Citizens Medal.

 Rhode Island's Newport Bridge was renamed the Claiborne Pell Bridge and the Pell Center of International Relations and Public Policy was established at Salve Regina University.
 In addition, Newport's Claiborne Pell Elementary School, which opened in 2013, was named in his honor.

 Pell was a Chevalier of the French Legion of Honor.
 He also received the Knight Grand Cross of the Order of the Crown of Italy.

 His awards for service in the Coast Guard during the Second World War included the American Defense Service Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal and the World War Two Victory Medal.

 Memberships

-Pell was a member of the Rhode Island Society of the Cincinnati.
-He was also an honorary life member of the Rhode Island Society of Colonial Wars as well as a member of Spouting Rock Beach Association (Bailey's Beach) and the Newport Reading Room.
+In 1956, Pell was elected a member of the Rhode Island Society of the Cincinnati by right of his descent from Surgeon's Mate John Wilkins, Jr. He was also an honorary life member of the Rhode Island Society of Colonial Wars as well as a member of Spouting Rock Beach Association (Bailey's Beach) and the Newport Reading Room.